dig-doc/knot/doc/dev/build.rst

 Cloning the repository
 **********************

-.. note:: Latest up-to-date packages for various distribution can be obtained from web `<https://knot-resolver.cz/download/>`_.
+.. note:: Latest up-to-date packages for various distributions can be obtained from web `<https://knot-resolver.cz/download/>`_.

 Knot Resolver is written for UNIX-like systems using modern C standards.